comparch-security/FlexiCAS/README.md

 * A pure C++ (std c++17) implementation of a modular cache architecture.
 * Modular support for different index function, replacement policy, and slice mapping function.
 * Modular support for complex cache array structure, such as separated metadata and data arrays.
-* Modular support for different coherence protocol, inclusing snooping and directory.
+* Modular support for different coherence protocols (MI/MSI/MESI), inclusing broadcast and directory.
-* Modular support for inclusive/exclusive/non-inclusive cache hierarchy.
+* Modular support for inclusive/exclusive cache hierarchy.
-* Support a simply DSL for easy cache definition.
 * On-demand hooking up with user defined performance monitors.
 * On-demand estimation of cache access delay (behavoral, not cycle accurate).